Ontario Housing Market as of December 2024

-The sales-to-new-listings ratio (SNLR) in September 2024 was recorded at 34%.
-This ratio represents a buyer’s market, which is defined as an SNLR of below 40%.
-The SNLR of many of Ontario’s major cities fell sharply this month
+The sales-to-new-listings ratio (SNLR) in December 2024 was recorded at 77%.
+This ratio represents a seller’s market, which is defined as an SNLR of above 60%.
+The SNLR of many of Ontario’s major cities increased this month, with all major markets, except for Brampton, now in a seller’s market

 Greater Toronto Area (GTA)